percman/JenkinsTest/README.md

 Username: `walkindude`
 Password: `walkinwalkin`

+Note: player needs to be approved before logging in.

 ## Background
 This was based on the card crafting system of Hearthstone, Blizzard Entertainment's collectible card game.
 It's been simplified in some places for ease of implementation.